A Bernstein type result for graphical self-shrinkers in $\mathbb{R}^4$: Introduction

-From the historical results above, naturally we are first interested in the rigidity of \emph{graphical {\ssk} surfaces} with {\cod} $k\geq 2$.\\ There are two main difficulties to study graphical self-shrinker surfaces with higher codimension.
-First, the techniques for minimal submanifolds in Euclidean space are generally not available.
+The rigidity of graphical minimal submanifolds in Euclidean spaces is summarized as the {\Bt} theorem.
+In this subsection we always assume that $f$ is a smooth map from $\R^{n}$ into $\R^{k}$ and $\Sigma =(x,f(x))$ is the graph of $f$.
+Let $Df$ denote the gradient of $f$.
+The {\Bt} theorem states that if $\Sigma$ is minimal, then $\Sigma$ is totally geodesic under the following conditions: \begin{enumerate} \item $n\leq 7$ and $k=1$ by \cite{SJ68}; \item any $n$ and $k=1$ with $|Df|=o(\sqrt{|x|^2+|f|^2})$ as $|x|\rightarrow \infty$ by \cite{EH90}; \item $n=2$ and any $k$ with $|Df|\leq C$ by \cite{CO67}; \item $n=3$ and any $k$ with $|Df|\leq C$ by \cite{FD80}; \item any $n\geq 2$ and $k\geq 2$ with more restrictive conditions (See Remark \ref{rm:minimal}) by \cite{WMT03}( also see \cite{JX99}, \cite{JXY13}). \end{enumerate} On the other hand a self-shrinker is minimal in weighted Euclidean space $(\R^{n+k}, e^{-\F{|x|^{2}}{2n}}dx^{2})$ where $dx^{2}$ is the standard Euclidean metric (\cite{CM12}).
+The interests in Bernstein type results for graphical self-shrinkers are revived due to the works of Ecker-Huisken (\cite{EH89}) and Wang (\cite{WL11}).
+They showed that a graphical {\ssk} $\Sigma$ with {\cod} one is a hyperplane through $0$ without any restriction on dimension $n$.
+Combining this with the historical results above, naturally we are interested in the rigidity of \emph{graphical {\ssk} surfaces} with {\cod} $k\geq 2$.\\ There are two main difficulties to study graphical self-shrinker surfaces with higher codimension.
+First the techniques for minimal submanifolds in Euclidean space are generally not available.
 In the case of {\ssk} surfaces, there are no corresponding harmonic functions (\cite{CO67}) and monotonicity formula of the tangent cone at infinity in the minimal surface theory (\cite{SJ68}, \cite{FD80}, also \S 17 in \cite{SL83}).
-Second, the contrast between the hypersurface and higher co-dimensional submanifolds are another obstacle to study self-shrinkers with higher {\cod}.
-In the hypersurface case, the normal bundle is trivial, the mean curvature and second fundamental form are scale functions.
-In the higher {\cod} case, the normal bundle can be highly non-trivial.
-In general the computations related to mean curvature and second fundamental form in this situation are very involved except few cases. \\ However, recent progresses on {\ssk}s and graphical {\mcf}s offer new tools to overcome these obstacles under some conditions.
-By Cheng-Zhou \cite{CZ13} and Ding-Xin \cite{DX13} there is a {\pvgp} for completely immersed, \emph{proper} {\ssk}s (Definition \ref{pvgp}).
+Second the contrast between the hypersurface and higher co-dimensional submanifolds are another obstacle to study self-shrinkers with higher {\cod}.
+In the hypersurface case the normal bundle is trivial and the mean curvature is a scalar function.
+In the higher {\cod} case the normal bundle can be highly non-trivial.
+In general the computations related to mean curvature and second fundamental form in this situation are very involved except few cases. \\ However recent progresses on {\ssk}s and graphical {\mcf}s provide new tools to overcome these obstacles under some conditions.
+By \cite{CZ13} and \cite{DX13} there is a {\pvgp} for completely immersed, \emph{proper} {\ssk}s (Definition \ref{pvgp}).
 With this property, the integration technique gives good estimates if there are well-behaved structure equations satisfied by {\ssk}s (Lemma \ref{pro:est}).
-On the other hand, graphical {\ssk}s have a lot of structure equations in terms of parallel form (Theorem \ref{thm:sk:eq} and \ref{pro:Laplacian}).
-This approach is inspired by the works of Wang (\cite{WMT01, WMT02}) and Tsui-Wang (\cite{TW04}) to investigate graphical {\mcf}s with arbitrary codimension in product manifolds.
+On the other hand graphical {\ssk}s have a lot of structure equations in terms of parallel form (Theorem \ref{thm:sk:eq} and \ref{pro:Laplacian}).
+This approach is inspired by the works of \cite{WMT01, WMT02} and \cite{TW04} to investigate graphical {\mcf}s with arbitrary codimension in product manifolds.
 They obtained evolution equations of the Hodge star of parallel forms along {\mcf}s (see Remark \ref{rm:star}). \\ The contribution in this paper is to apply the parallel form's theory into the study of graphical self-shrinkers.
 In $\R^{4}$ both of codimension and dimension of a graphical self-shrinker surface are two.
 Then $\R^{4}$ provides four parallel 2-forms to reflect various properties of a graphical self-shrinker surface, which is explained in the next subsection.